ollej/shoutbridge/README.md

  * Add priority sorting to plugin triggering.
  * Away presence could hide user on forum
  * Log all exceptions to file.
- * HelpPlugin
-     * Add help information for plugins.
-Read using reflection by HelpPlugin
-     * HelpPlugin should list all available commands if no argument is given.
-     * If a command is given to !help, print doc string for that command.
  * BUG: When loadUrl fails, reactor stops running that loop.
  * Allow commands to be sent as direct messages as well.
  * Plugin ideas:
    * !seen <user> - showing last online time for user
-   * !help - Display help information from all plugins.
    * !calc - calculator
    * !memory - display used memory
    * !tell <user> <text> - When <user> is seen next, send message with <text>